rajnishmsrit/jsserver/notes/plan-javascript.md

 -   JS Engines and how they work, AST, Memory Heap etc
 -   asynchorous
 -   callback, promises, async/await // settimeout // settimeinterval and Web APIs
--   Fun fun functional
+-   Behavior of this in js during different function context

+# OOPS in JS
--   Behavior of this in js
+-   Behavior of this in js in object and function
+-   bind, call, apply
 -   Prototypal inheritance
 -   Prototype property and __proto property
--   bind, apply etc
+-   Object and its patterns

 # Miscellaneous
--   ES6 constructs
+-   ES6 and newer constructs
 -   Feature detection and polyfill
 -   Regular expressions
 -   Method chaining and Javascript Number.Math item